Lachee/QoL-Recipes/README.md

 git clone https://github.com/NatoBoram/WesternTea-RecipesPack.git
 ```

-This way, if you want to update the data pack, all you need to do is `git pull` and you'll get the latest update.
+This way, if you want to update the data pack, all you need to do is `git pull` and you'll get the latest updates.

 ```bash
 git pull